Golf betting tips: Preview and tips for the 2022 Farmers Insurance Open

-Farmers Insurance Open betting tips & predictions – the Farmers Insurance Open is played in San Diego, California and forms part of the early season West Coast Swing.
+The Farmers Insurance Open is played in San Diego, California and forms part of the early season West Coast Swing.
 Since 1968, both the North and South Courses at Torrey Pines have co-hosted the tournament.

 Both courses were designed by Billy Bell Jr. and were opened in 1957.
-The South Course was extensively revamped in 2001 by Rees Jones and hosted the 2008 US Open.
-The field will play the North Course in the first or second round before the South Course takes over for the final 36 holes.
+The South Course was extensively revamped in 2001 by the ‘Open Doctor’ Rees Jones and hosted the 2008 and 2021 US Opens.

 The greens were enlarged by 20-30 percent, the number of bunkers reduced with many of them relocated or reconfigured.
 A new set of tees was added for the Par 72 course which now measures 7,258 yards for the pros.

 The lowest scoring averages belong to Torrey North which is over 450 yards shorter than the 7,700 yard South Course.
 Players must go low on the North Course if they want to contend.

 Winners of the Farmers Insurance Open tend to have a touch of class about them and are either multiple Tour winners or Major winners.